Heading to Missouri? We share the best places to visit in Missouri to help you plan the perfect trip around the state.

 Although it doesn’t have the worldwide appeal of California, Hawaii, Florida, or New York, Missouri is one of the best travel destinations to consider if you’re interested in the heartland of the United States.
-This Midwestern state is jam-packed with attractions.
+This Midwestern state is jam-packed with attractions, from historic landmarks to beautiful scenic drives in Missouri; there is plenty to explore.
 Whether you’re traveling alone or with your family, you can find attractions for every age.

 Here are nine reasons to add Missouri to your travel bucket list.